-- An in-school Nurture provision, run by a well qualified Nurture Lead Assistant with two further nurture assistants.
+- An in-school Nurture provision, run by a well qualified Nurture Lead Assistant with another further nurture assistant.
 This is based on the 'Nurtured Heart' approach which is embedded throughout the school.
 This approach places great emphasis on developing positive relationships using a common language and clear and consistent expectations.
 Children are supported through individual or small group programmes following concerns raised by their teachers or their parents.

 - A programme of 'Forest Schools' activities for all children in years R-4 with provision also available for identified children in years 5 and 6.